 The operations have tended to exhibit a seasonal pattern.
 The first and fourth quarters are affected due to shutdown of exploration activities, often for extended periods over the holiday season.
-The second quarter is typically affected by the Easter shutdown of exploration activities affecting some of the rigs for up to one week.
+The second quarter is typically affected by the Easter shutdown of exploration activities affecting some of the rigs for up to one week, however, the second quarter of 2021 was extremely busy and was not affected by Easter.
 The wet season occurs (in some geographical areas where the Company operates, particularly in Burkina Faso and Mali) normally in the third quarter, but in the recent years the global weather pattern has become somewhat erratic.
-In the third quarter of 2020, the Company was impacted by the wet season.
+In the third quarter of 2021, the wet season resulted in a slowdown in activity.
 The Company has historically taken advantage of the wet season and has scheduled the third quarter for maintenance and rebuild programs for drill rigs and equipment.